 Why Choose Construction Management?

-The Bachelor of Science in Construction Management curriculum produces graduates who are prepared to manage the entire construction process.
+The Bachelor of Science in Construction Management produces graduates who are prepared to manage the entire construction process.
 This industry-driven degree blends technical instruction in construction and engineering with a strong business education.
 It builds on a foundation strong in basic construction technology, mathematics, science and general education with program courses covering project costs, estimating, economics, scheduling, contracts, safety, engineering fundamentals, technical communication, advanced computer software and technology, and business management.

 The construction industry has more than 650,000 employers with over 6 million employees and creates nearly $1 trillion worth of structure each year.
 It accounts for 4% of the US GDP.
 The United States is the second largest construction market in the world.